-Operating a Nest thermostat is one of the most convenient ways to optimize the day-to-day schedule of your heating and cooling.
-This smart thermostat can learn your preferences and automatically make changes.
-But as you might expect, it won’t work properly or at all if you see an error code appear.
-The specific error code offers useful information about the source of the problem, something a trained technician can use to offer solutions that much sooner.
+Operating a Nest thermostat is one of the easiest ways to improve the daily schedule of your HVAC system.
+This smart thermostat can learn your preferences and automatically make adjustments.
+But as you may expect, it won’t work properly or at all if you see an error code on the display.
+The precise error code supplies useful information about the root of the problem, something a knowledgeable technician can use to provide solutions that much sooner.

-Listed below are seven of the most frequent error codes you might discover on your Nest thermostat.
-We’ll explain the basics of each error code as well as how you might solve it and the approximate cost to do so.
-Don't forget that while the price will ultimately be dependent on the precise Nest model, you can count on paying between $75-$200 for repairs.
-This should include travel and labor costs along with any specific components necessary to finish repairs.
+Listed below are seven of the most likely error codes you may find on your Nest thermostat.
+We’ll review the basics of each error code as well as how you can address it and the projected cost to do so.
+Remember that while the costs will ultimately be dependent on the precise Nest model, you can count on paying between $75-$200 for repairs.
+This should also cover travel and labor costs on top of any specific parts required to complete repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and appears when the power is shut off.
+This critical error code is limited to newer models of the Nest thermostat and appears when the power is detached from the system.
 As this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on display until the problem is dealt with.
+The error message will remain on the screen until the issue is fixed.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring could have disconnected or become damaged, or a disconnection may have happened further along in your electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A trained technician will inspect electrical connections and wiring until they locate the root of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring could have disconnected or become damaged, or a disconnection might have appeared further along in the electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A trained technician can examine electrical connections and wiring until they uncover the root of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software error.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin checking connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to ensure it’s not just a software issue.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start inspecting connectors.

-They’ll detach the power and progressively look at each wire, making sure they are fully inserted into the connector with the correct amount of exposed copper.
-Once they find the problem connector, it can be swapped for a new one.
+They’ll disconnect the power and gradually check each wire, ensuring they are fully attached into the connector with the correct amount of exposed copper.
+Once they locate the damaged connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is severely hot.
-The HVAC system can shut down and stop sending power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat depletes and the thermostat will subsequently shut down.
-Presuming the breakers are on, you can inspect a couple of other places before calling a professional technician.
+This critical error code can appear when the weather outside is especially hot.
+The HVAC system can shut down and stop giving power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat depletes and the thermostat will subsequently power down.
+In the event the breakers are on, you can inspect a few other places before contacting a professional technician.

-Because this error can consume your thermostat’s battery, the first step might be supplying enough power to determine if this specific error code is what you’re working with.
-You can detach the thermostat from its base and supply power with a USB cable.
-If it presents error code 195, you should continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you can't detect anything wrong with these components, it's maybe best to call a pro.
+As this error can drain your thermostat’s battery, the first step could be restoring enough power to determine if this specific error code is what you’re dealing with.
+You can disconnect the thermostat from its base and supply power through a USB cable.
+Assuming it presents error code 195, you can continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t find anything wrong with these components, it will probably be best to call a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical malfunction with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than needed.
-This will sometimes stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
-Your technician will cautiously examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
+This will sometimes stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
+A technician should carefully investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it may still keep you from using the Nest thermostat how you prefer to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining enough power.
-You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Although this error code isn’t critical, it may still stop you from using the Nest thermostat how you prefer to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting sufficient power.
+You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-With installation of a Nest Power Connector, you may notice error code E297 appear.
+With installation of a Nest Power Connector, you might notice error code E297 be displayed.
 This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If excess power is sent through the Nest’s wiring, it could damage internal components and could even be a fire hazard.
-If you notice this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s a good idea to shut the power off as soon as you can.
-You can then get in touch with a professional technician with the proper experience diagnosing and solving electrical issues.
+Like error code e103, e104 is a critical error originating from an overcurrent.
+If excessive power is sent inside the Nest’s wiring, it can damage internal components and can even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to protect from electrical damage, it’s recommended to shut the power off straightaway.
+You can then get a hold of a professional technician with the necessary experience identifying and resolving electrical malfunctions.

 e73 – Critical